 Our Howard County Bed Bug Extermination Attorneys are Prepared to Represent You

 If you believe your landlord was negligent in handling a bed bug infestation, you should contact an experienced Howard County bed bug extermination attorney.
 At Whitney, LLP, we are dedicated to helping you find a legal solution to a bed bug issue that may be interfering with the enjoyment of your home.
-To schedule a free legal consultation to discuss your claim, call Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a consultation to discuss your claim, call Whitney, LLP at (410) 583-8000, or contact us online.